 c.
 In addition to the remedies in sub. (a) or (b), any property used in the commission of any violation may be forfeited.
 Any vehicle used in transporting a violator to or from the location of the violation shall be deemed to have been used in the commission of such violation.

 d.
-In addition to the remedies in sub. (a) or (b), any tobacco product and motor fuel not acquired or possessed by a Tribal member or Tribal entity in accordance with applicable Tribal law (including the terms of the Tax Agreement) may be seized and subject to forfeiture as provided in Section 12.09 of this Ordinance or Section 10.03 of Ordinance #05-100-09.
+In addition to the remedies in sub. (a) or (b), any tobacco product and motor fuel not acquired or possessed by a Tribal member or Tribal entity in accordance with applicable Tribal law (including the terms of the Tax Agreement) may be seized and subject to forfeiture as provided in Section 13.11 of this Ordinance or = Ordinance #05-100-09.

 e.
 The remedies in this section are not intended to be exclusive, but shall be in addition to and independent of:

-1. any applicable contractual remedy;
+1. Any applicable contractual remedy;

-2. any disciplinary action taken against a violator as an employee;
+2. Any disciplinary action taken against a violator as an employee;

-3. wage garnishment and set-off against any funds owed by the Tribe to any Tribal member;
+3. Wage garnishment and set-off against any funds owed by the Tribe to any Tribal member; or

-4. prosecution or other enforcement action under federal or State law or under the provisions of any other chapter of the Tribal Code, including a prosecution for perjury for false statements on a tax return.
+4. Prosecution or other enforcement action under federal or State law or under the provisions of any other chapter of the Tribal Code, including a prosecution for perjury for false statements on a tax return.

-11.17.
+12.17.
 Enforcement.

 a.
-The provisions of this ordinance shall be enforced by Tribal law enforcement officers, and by anyone authorized or deputized to enforce this ordinance by Tribal law or resolution of the Tribal Council.
+The provisions of this Ordinance shall be enforced by Tribal law enforcement officers, and by anyone authorized or deputized to enforce this Ordinance by Tribal law or resolution of the Tribal Council.

 b.
-Upon the recommendation of the Tax Officer, the Ogema shall have the authority to authorize special agents to perform services reasonably necessary to conduct investigations within the scope of the Tax Department authority or to monitor and assure compliance with the provisions of this ordinance.
+Upon the recommendation of the Tax Officer, the Ogema shall have the authority to authorize special agents to perform services reasonably necessary to conduct investigations within the scope of the Tax Department authority or to monitor and assure compliance with the provisions of this Ordinance.
 When acting as a special agent, a person shall be accorded the privileges and protections of a Tribal law enforcement officer.
 The activities of special agents shall be under the supervision and the direction of the Tax Officer.
 Nothing in this subsection shall limit the normal law enforcement functions of any special agent, nor of other Tribal law enforcement officers.

-Article XII.
-Commercial Division of the Tribal Court; Proceedings; Tax Ordinance Enforcement
+Article XIII.
+Commercial Division of the Tribal Court; Proceedings; Tax Ordinance Enforcement.

-12.01.
+13.01.
 Jurisdiction of the Commercial Division.
 The Tribal Court shall have the following jurisdiction: